yousan/add-page-from-template/readme.txt

 == Description ==

-* Add wordpress 'page' from php template file automatically
+* Add *Virtual* WordPress 'page' from php template file automatically
 * Not needed to add 'page' from admin panel

   The page-templates would be located at 'themes/your-theme/page-foobar.php' then the page will be created as 'http://www.example.com/foobar/' without admin panel.